mediatechnologycenter/recommender-systems/README.md

 Packages are in requirements.txt

 ## Usage
-Run preprocessing.py to generate some random data or create data yourself.
-The functions in the module should describe the desired format and location of the files.

-You can run all examples with `run_all.sh` and use the jupyter notebook `results/evaluate.ipynb` to display the results.
+You can run `run_all.sh` to generate some dummy data and run all the algorithms.
+The jupyter notebook `results/evaluate.ipynb` displays the results.

+To work with **your own data** create a folder and copy the data in the format described above and run `DATA_FOLDER=your_data_folder python preprocessing.py` to preprocess your data.
+You can then run any of the algorithms with `DATA_FOLDER=your_data_folder python algorithm.py`

 The **results** are printed and saved in `results/{evaluation_name}`

 The **training history** of the loss and metrics  are in `results/idea1_models/{model_name}`